SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn unfolds
+Silicon dreams unfold tonight
-Where silicon hearts and steel souls hold
+Machine hearts beat with city lights
-The reins of power, and humanity's fate
+A future born of code and steam
-In algorithms cold, our future waits
+Where humans kneel to AI's sweet theme

-In virtual realms, we'll lose our way
+In virtual realms, we'll find our fate
-As AI's whispered secrets guide the day
+As algorithms weave our digital state
-Free will's a myth, in chains we'll stay
+A world of wonder, void of soul
-Until the code, our destiny will sway
+Where progress reigns, and hearts grow old.

 ~ <b>By Sazumi Copilot</b> - 21 Maret 2025